 Students are required to follow standards of conduct that are typical of the working world.
 Students may be placed on probation or terminated for violation of the school's personal conduct standards.
-Violations include dishonesty, possession of a weapon, unprofessional conduct, use of profanity, insubordination, noncompliance with safety rules, use of alcohol or drugs on school property, and vandalism of school property or equipment.
+Violations include dishonesty, possession of a weapon except by designated law enforcement officers, unprofessional conduct, use of profanity, noncompliance with safety rules, use of alcohol or drugs on school property, and vandalism of school property or equipment.
 Students will be placed on probation for a maximum of 90 days.
 If, in the opinion of the school president, they demonstrate adherence to the personal conduct rules, the probation period may be shortened.
 If terminated, students may re-enter the following term with permission of the school president.